 Year Three (G3)

 The third year of the MArch program develops all aspects of previous years in the program and positions students to take a leading role in shaping the future of the field.
-The fall studio (ARCH 7310) is an advanced topic-driven studio led by Knowlton faculty and distinguished visiting faculty (recent visiting faculty include Andrew Atwood, Laura Bouwman, Jackilin Hah Bloom, and Florencia Pita).
-In these studios, speculative design agendas are the norm, with recent studios focusing on topics including experimental representational and modeling techniques, networked computing, distributed architectural labor, artificial intelligence, and virtual/augmented reality.
+The fall studio (ARCH 7310) is an advanced topic-driven studio led by Knowlton faculty and distinguished visiting faculty.
+In these studios, speculative design agendas are the norm, with recent studios focusing on topics including experimental approaches, environmental futures, distributed architectural labor, artificial intelligence, and virtual/augmented reality.

-In fall, MArch students participate in the Baumer Seminars, a long-standing series of discussions with major practitioners and theorists in contemporary architecture and related fields (recent participants include Rem Koolhaas, Mark Lee and Sharon Johnston, and Mark Z. Danielewski).
-Students also take a preparatory seminar (ARCH 8220) for their spring Master Project (ARCH 8420), which, based on consultation with architecture faculty, takes the form of an individually determined speculative research project or an advanced studio-based design project and culminates in a group exhibition and symposium.
-G3 students also take a course in professional practice (ARCH 7310) and two additional elective seminars (ARCH 5290, 5390, or 5590) which support their individual interests and ambitions.
+In the fall, MArch students participate in the Baumer Seminars, a long-standing series of discussions with major practitioners and theorists in contemporary architecture and related fields (recent participants include Mark Lee and Sharon Johnston, Tatiana Bilbao, and Ryue Nishizawa).
+Students also take a research seminar (ARCH 8220) for their spring degree project (ARCH 8420).
+Through consultation with architecture faculty, the degree project seminar takes the form of a speculative research and a design project, culminating in a group exhibition and multi-day presentation.
+G3 students also take a course in professional practice (ARCH 7310) and two additional elective seminars (ARCH 5290, 5390, or 5590) that support their individual interests and ambitions.